Requirements for approved training and equipment

 Inspectors can give their consent to have their contact details listed on the website of the Board of Agriculture together with other details such as if they are specialized on a specific sprayer brand.
 The list of inspectors can be found further down on this page.

-Inspections are required to be performed according to SS-EN ISO 16122:2015 agricultural and forestry machinery – Control of equipment in operation or an equivalent method.
+Inspections are required to be performed according to standard SS-EN ISO 16122:2015 agricultural and forestry machinery – Control of equipment in operation or an equivalent method.
 For the time being it is also allowed to use the earlier standard EN 13790 as an equivalent method for inspection.

 Requirements on the documentation of an inspection